joeinnes/innes-family-photos/README.md

 ## S3 Settings
 `S3_ENDPOINT`, `S3_BUCKET`. `S3_ACCESS_KEY`, and `S3_SECRET_KEY` are all what you would expect, and should be provided by your S3 host.

 `S3_ENCRYPTION_KEY` is a secret key which will be used to encrypt your files if your S3 host supports SSE-C encryption.
-You can generate a key using the following: `openssl enc -d -a -md sha1 -aes-256-cbc -nosalt -p`
+You can generate a key using the following: `openssl enc -d -a -md sha1 -aes-256-cbc -nosalt -p`.

 **IF YOU LOSE THIS KEY, YOUR PHOTOS CANNOT BE DECRYPTED.
 BACK THIS UP AND KEEP IT SAFE**

+Also note that you cannot have both unencrypted and encrypted photos in the same Traist Photos instance.

 ## JWT/Cookie Settings